gamcil/cblaster/README.md

 ```

 You can also pass in NCBI search queries using `-eq / --entrez_query` to pre-filter
-the database to be searched, which can result in vastly reduced run-times and more
+the target database, which can result in vastly reduced run-times and more
 targeted results.
-For example, to only search against Aspergillus sequences:
+For example, to only search against *Aspergillus* sequences:

 ```bash
 ~$ cblaster -qf query.fasta --entrez_query "Aspergillus"[ORGN]